Modular quantum signal processing in many variables: Introduction

-Unlike in the single-oracle setting, the conditions under which functional manipulations are possible within gadgets (for which the work of \cite{rc_semantic_embedding_23, mf_recursive_23} consider a special case) do not depend solely on simple circuit symmetries; consequently, the bulk of appendices of this work are spent specifying detailed functional analytic arguments on the existence and performance of special \emph{correction protocols} by which the output of a given gadget can be \emph{corrected} such that it can be connected to the input of another gadget while preserving the desired functional manipulation.
+Unlike in the single-oracle setting, the conditions under which functional manipulations are possible within gadgets (for which the work of \cite{rc_semantic_alg_23, mf_recursive_23} consider a special case) do not depend solely on simple circuit symmetries; consequently, the bulk of appendices of this work are spent specifying detailed functional analytic arguments on the existence and performance of special \emph{correction protocols} by which the output of a given gadget can be \emph{corrected} such that it can be connected to the input of another gadget while preserving the desired functional manipulation.
 We show that such gadget connections are generally ill-conditioned without correction, and we prove that correction generically cannot be done exactly, only to arbitrary precision.
-In fact, it is this softened condition of approximate achieveability that enables the huge variety of functional transforms.
+In fact, it is this softened condition of approximate achieveability that enables our variety of functional transforms.
 We emphasize that unlike with other methods for generating composite superoperators, like linear combination of unitaries (LCU), we maintain both stringent space requirements and rapid convergence (polylogarithmic in inverse error) to intended functional transforms.
-These constraints together constitute the core difficulty of this work, though once settled, they can be supressed, with the resulting gadgets (and simple methods for computing their costs) relied on for algorithm design instead.
+Constructing these correction subroutines constitutes the core difficulty of this work---however, once constructed, these protocols allow one to immediately characterize the space and query complexity of gadgets, placing them in comparison with other block-encoding manipulation techniques \cite{gslw_qsvt_19, bck_ham_sim_15}.